luiscruz/course_sustainableSE/2026/p1_measuring_software/g12_comparing_threading.md

 A few limitations should be noted:

 - We only tested one workload (SHA-512 hashing).
 Different workloads may behave differently under threading.
-- The null measurement's non-normality suggests that background noise is not perfectly stable.
-On a different machine or OS, this may be more or less of an issue.
+Testing additional workloads was outside the time scope of this project.
-- We did not test thread counts beyond 8 (because of hardware limitaiton), which means we cannot say where the optimal number of threads lies for this specific workload and hardware.
+- We did not test thread counts beyond 8 (because of hardware limitation), which means we cannot say where the optimal number of threads lies for this specific workload and hardware.
 - The measurements were performed on a single machine.
 Hardware differences will affect the results.
+We mitigated this by strictly controlling the environment (see Hardware setup), but access to additional machines was not available.

 # Conclusion and future work
-A.
+For a CPU-bound workload, multi-threading reduces total energy consumption, up to 35% with 8 threads compared to a single thread.
+The effect sizes are very large (Cohen's d ≥ 3.10), confirming these are reliable differences.
+However, the gains diminish: most of the benefit is captured by 4 threads, and doubling further to 8 adds only a modest improvement.
+In high-throughput settings (servers, batch processing), the cumulative savings are practically significant.
+For developers, this means multi-threading is not only a performance tool, but also an energy tradeoff.

+Several directions could extend this work:

+1. **More thread counts.** We tested 1, 2, 4, and 8 threads.
+Testing 16, 32, and beyond would help identify the trend better.
+2. **Different workloads.** The SHA-512 hashing task is purely CPU-bound.
+Studying I/O-bound, memory-bound, or mixed workloads would show whether the energy benefit of multi-threading holds across different types of computation.
+3. **Execution time vs. energy trade-off.** While we focused on total energy, a combined analysis of execution time _and_ energy (e.g., energy-delay product) would provide a more complete picture for decision-making in performance-sensitive contexts.

 # References